Ocean 115 - Introduction to Oceanography » Spring 2022 » Tsunami video

 How much energy was released by the December 2004 earthquake in Indonesia?

-B. The same as the total US energy consumption during an entire week
+The same as the total US energy consumption during the entire month

-C. The same as the total US energy consumption during the entire month
+The same as the total US energy consumption during a whole day

-D. The same as the total US energy consumption during a whole day
+The same as the total US energy consumption during an entire week

 Question #6